OpenGemeenten/Zaaksysteem/README.md

 * Select the "Zaaksysteem API" module, give it a name and click "Voeg koppeling toe"

 You can now configure the module, for the configuration you need the "API Sleutel" (which you can generate yourself) and the displayed "API URI" which is displayed in the module configuration.
+Remember to remove the version suffix from the API URI as the client will add this automatically.